 - Allow cake to come to room temperature if it has been refrigerated.

 - Heat 1 cup of water with the jaggery powder and bring to a simmer.
 Add the orange and lime slices, then poach for about 15 minutes or until soft.
 Remove carefully from the syrup and decorate the top of the cake with this glazed fruit.

-- In a small pan, gently heat brandy and mango jam, until mixture is runny.
+- In a small pan, gently heat brandy and mango jam, until the mixture is runny.

-- Brush the top and sides of cake and glazed fruit with jam and brandy mixture.
+- Brush the top and sides of the cake and glazed fruit with the jam and brandy mixture.